 Greater Flexibility Over Investment Property Portfolio Growth

-The ability to acquire a portfolio of single-family rental homes gradually over time, compared with the up-front costs of multi-family apartment units for example, gives investors far more flexibility in how they choose to grow their real estate holdings.
+The ability to acquire a portfolio of single-family rental properties gradually over time, compared with the up-front costs of multi-family apartment units for example, gives investors far more flexibility in how they choose to grow their real estate holdings.

 Operating Costs Can Be Lower

 Tenants of SFRs generally pay all utilities, which can represent a significant savings to the property owner.
-Expenses for repairs and improvements on a single-family rental are not nearly as significant as those for a multi-family property.
+Expenses for repairs and improvements on a single-family rental properties are not nearly as significant as those for a multi-family property.
 Even if you own several SFR properties, it’s not likely that they will all need a new roof at the same time, for instance.

 The day will eventually come for re-sale of the property, and a SFR can be marketed to more buyers than a multi-family building.
 They can appeal to both investors and owner-occupiers, so re-sale can be easier to accomplish.